xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 **leapfrog**

+**flinch**

+**exude**

+**fumble**

+**marshal**

 -------------------------

+I generally don’t find that good investment ideas begin with emotional **ad hominems**, but you do you. -

+Here’s a small example.
+The Dalai Lama has shown remarkable **agency**.
+His most **striking** decision was in 1959 when he decided, **dramatically**, to flee Tibet.
+He may say he is **emanating**—in effect nominating another adult to be recognised as the Tibetans’ leader.

+The coach effect captures how we can **marshal** motivation by offering the encouragement to others that we need for ourselves.
+After failing to reach the summit of Mount Everest in 2002, Alison couldn't get the **naysayers** **out of her head**.

+Trump sues Wall Street Journal for **libel** over Epstein letter. -
+In the same way that science fiction is not just about **whiz-bang** **gadgetry** or **swooping** starships but also about engaging with **mind-boggling** ideas and thought experiments.

+A nearly 10-hour **standoff** over combining a trio of crypto bills into a single package was resolved Wednesday night, putting the GENIUS Act on a **glide** path to President Trump's desk.

+He was always cheering from the bench.
+And he never **flinched**.
+That stuck with me.”
+If you watch Evelyn today, you’ll see that she **exudes** the same joy practicing alone as she expresses performing in front of the entire world.

-Trump disavows "PAST supporters" who believed "Jeffrey Epstein Hoax".
+Trump **disavows** "PAST supporters" who believed "Jeffrey Epstein Hoax".

-Out of spite.
+**Out of spite**.

-It’s the unfolding laboratory of your own life.
-Its faculty?
+It’s the **unfolding** laboratory of your own life.
+Its **faculty**?
 The people you choose to follow, the ideas you entertain, and the questions you dare to ask.

-Even when he fumbles, people generally commend him for making an effort.
+Even when he **fumbles**, people generally commend him for making an effort.
 And that motivates him to keep trying.
-The lesson here is layered.
-The progress we normally chalk up to working harder may actually be due to working smarter.
+The lesson here is **layered**.
+The progress we normally **chalk up to** working harder may actually be due to working smarter.
-Sea sponges don’t just expunge toxins.
+Sea sponges don’t just **expunge** toxins.
 They also produce biochemicals that protect and promote life with anticancer, antibacterial, antiviral, and anti-inflammatory properties.

-The central government’s ardour for lawmaking and punishment is infectious.
+The central government’s **ardour** for lawmaking and punishment is **infectious**.
-beach shack.
+**beach shack**.
-The usual excuse for India’s surfeit of laws and rules is colonialism’s legacy.
+The usual excuse for India’s **surfeit** of laws and rules is colonialism’s legacy. -
-Why follow the rules when everything is verboten?
+Why follow the rules when everything is **verboten**? -
-A growing body of research suggests creatine may be good for brains as well as brawn.
+A growing body of research suggests creatine may be good for brains as well as **brawn**. -   -
-The Licence Raj was believed by some to be hindering economic growth and preventing the Indian economy from reaching its full potential.
+The Licence Raj was believed by some to be **hindering** economic growth and preventing the Indian economy from reaching its full potential.

-**capricious, fickle, mercurial, erratic, whimsical, vacillate** **ureter, urinal**.
 **Caldron**.
 Every single one of my recommendations remains profitable, with my earliest ones **trouncing** the market.

 Many writers have **chronicled** the habits of superstars who accomplish great things.
 This book reveals how anyone can rise to achieve greater things.

-**defray vs pay**

 ## Week 1